-The Toronto Transit Commission's plan to conduct random drug and alcohol tests on its drivers may violate human rights provisions, but allows passengers to have a reasonable expectation of safety, says Toronto employment law and personal injury lawyer Kevin Marshall.
+The Toronto Transit Commission’s plan to conduct random drug and alcohol tests on its drivers may violate human rights, but allows passengers to have a reasonable expectation of safety.

-"It's true that not all accidents can be eliminated, but at least passengers should have the assurance the TTC will take reasonable actions, using modern technology, to protect their safety," says Marshall.
-The same principle should apply to passengers in taxis, Uber vehicles and airplanes, he says.
+“It’s true that not all accidents can be eliminated, but at least passengers should have assurance the TTC will take reasonable actions using modern technology to protect their safety.”
+The same should apply to passengers in taxis, Uber/Lift vehicles and airplanes.